 SWK 320 Philosophy and Policy in Social Services I (3) Sp.
 Historical significance of social legislation, its impact on the individual and society; social philosophy, social service, and social change.
-Prerequisites: SWK 250 with minimum grade of C; ECO 101 or 260; PSC 101; SOC 230.
+Prerequisites: A grade of C or better in SWK250, PSC101, SOC230, and either ECO101 or ECO260.

 SWK 325 Family and Child Welfare (3) DD.
 This course examines the field of family and child welfare.
 Students will explore the history of child welfare, the critical issues facing families and children in our society, the scope of family and child welfare services, and the social, political, legal and economic forces that shape family and children programs.
 Students will study families from a strengths-based, ecological perspective and will build sensitivity to various family forms, cultural patterns and issues that stem from social and/or economic injustice.
-Prerequisite: ENG 108.
+Prerequisite: ENG108.

 SWK 330 Human Behavior and the Social Environment I (3) F. Theories and knowledge of human bio-psycho-social-spiritual-cultural behavior within a systems framework, with an emphasis on individuals and families.
-Prerequisites: SWK 250 with minimum grade of C and SOC 230 (or concurrent enrollment); and BIO 101 or equivalent junior status or departmental approval.
+Prerequisites: Junior standing, a grade of C or better in SWK250, credit or concurrent enrollment in SOC230, and BIO101, or departmental approval.
 LAS International/Intercultural.

 SWK 340 Human Behavior and the Social Environment II (3) Sp.
 Theories and knowledge of human bio-psycho-social-spiritual-cultural behavior within a systems framework with a focus on groups, communities, organizations, and institutions.
-Prerequisite: SWK 330 with minimum grade of C.
+Prerequisite: A grade of C or better in SWK330.

 SWK 345 Substance Abuse and Dependence (3) DD.
 Provides an overview of the substance abuse and dependence field within a bio-psycho-social framework.
 The course will cover current and historical patterns of drug use; etiological theories and connected research; substance abuse effects on individuals, families, and society; physiological, psychosocial, and cultural aspects of psychoactive substances; basic pharmacology of alcohol and other abused substances; socio-cultural values and their implications for public policy and prevention; assessment and diagnosis of substance abuse/dependence disorders; substance abuse and dependence in special populations, overview of the treatment process and service delivery systems; the recovery process, relapse and relapse prevention and the impact of substance abuse and recovery on family systems.
-Prerequisites: PSY 101 or SOC 110.
+Prerequisite: PSY101 or SOC110.

 SWK 350 Social Work Practice I (4) F. Introduces generalist social work practice with individuals and families.
 Covers the nature of social work practice, practice theory, ethics and values, the social work relationship, interviewing, the problem-solving process, assessment, planning, intervention, and practice evaluation.
 Three hours lecture, two hours lab per week.
-Prerequisites: Junior status; SWK 250 with minimum grade of C; SWK 330 (or concurrent enrollment) with minimum grade of C and SOC 230 (or concurrent enrollment) with a minimum grade of C. LAS Ethics.
+Prerequisites: Junior standinga grade of C or better in SWK250, and a grade of C or better or concurrent enrollment in both SWK330 and SOC230.
+LAS Ethics.

 SWK 360 Social Work Practice II (3) Sp.
-Continuation of SWK 350.
+Continuation of SWK350.
 Focuses on group work within the generalist social work perspective.
 Covers group theory, ethics and values, problem-solving process, assessment, planning, intervention, and practice evaluation applied to task and treatment groups.
-Prerequisites: SWK 330, SWK 340 (or concurrent enrollment) and SWK 350 with minimum grade of C; and formal acceptance into the Social Work Program.
+Prerequisites: Declared Social Work major, SWK330, credit or concurrent enrollment in SWK340, and a grade of C or better in SWK350.